CTurt/PS4-SDK/README.md

 ## Support
 Whilst the SDK isn't capable of a most basic functionality yet, such as displaying graphics, or receiving controller input, it is a solid foundation which will be improved upon over time, especially once we have code execution to test it.

+## Building
+Just run `make` on the directory.

+You must make sure that your compiler supports the System V AMD64 ABI calling convention.
+PS4-SDK relies on this for compatibility with Sony's functions and system calls.